 There’s nothing inherently wrong with a dog eating an olive.

-It’s all those other considerations to take into account (how many, processed or not, high is sodium, pits, were the olives stuffed with something, etc).
+It’s all those other considerations to consider (how many, processed or not, high is sodium, pits, were the olives stuffed with something, etc.).